wuw62/wuw62.github.io/_posts/2021-04-23-A-quick-fix-linux-space.md

 date: 2021-04-23 15:45:20
 ---

 This applies to Linux Redhat or maybe some other Linux versions too.
 I encountered this issue when I was working on a website migration project.
 Mysql was unable to restart and the error log shows bin log.
-It turned out to be /var was out of space.
+It turned out to be /var out of space.

 Before:
-# Highlight block

 ```linux
 [wuw62@cpanel /]$ df -h
 Filesystem            Size  Used Avail Use% Mounted on